Nilufer Hanımsultan: Early life

-Nilüfer Hanımsultan was born on 4 January 1916 at the Göztepe Palace in İstanbul, at a time when her mother's family was ruling the Ottoman Empire.
+Nilüfer Hanımsultan was born on 4 January 1916 at the Göztepe Palace in Istanbul, at a time when her mother's family was ruling the Ottoman Empire.
 Her father was Damad Moralızade Selaheddin Ali Bey, son of Moralızade Mehmed Ali Bey and Zehra Aliye Hanım.
 Her mother was Adile Sultan, a daughter of Şehzade Mehmed Selaheddin and Tevhide Zatıgül Hanım, and a granddaughter of Sultan Murad V.

 In December 1918, aged two, she lost her father.
 At the exile of the imperial family in March 1924, she and her mother settled in France, taking up residence in the Mediterranean city of Nice.

 Marriage

 In 1931, Caliph Abdulmejid II arranged marriage of his only daughter, Dürrüşehvar Sultan to Azam Jah, elder son and heir to Mir Osman Ali Khan, Nizam of Hyderabad, and Mahpeyker Hanımsultan, daughter of Naciye Sultan and Enver Pasha to Moazzam Jah, second son of the Nizam.
 According to some sources, the Nizam was trying hard to obtain the hand of her cousin, Dürrüşehvar, for his eldest son.
 Unhappy with the high mahr demanded by her family, he finally settled for a second Ottoman bride to be included in the deal.
 However, Şehzade Osman Fuad and his wife the Egyptian princess Kerime Hanım wanted the Nizam's younger son to marry Niloufer, whom they had prepared to marry someone rich.
 They dressed her up, made her look pretty, and introduced her to Muazzam Jah.
 Niloufer, who was then a ravishing beauty, was so attractive that Mahpeyker could not compare.
 When Muazzam Jah saw her he completely forgot about Mahpeyker, and insisted on marrying Niloufer.
-For arranging the wedding, Osman Füad received £ 25,000 annually, until 1952.
+For arranging the wedding, Osman Füad received £25,000 annually, until 1952.

 A day before the wedding, the princes arrived in Nice from London by express train, and stayed at the Hotel Negresco.
 On 12 November 1931, aged fifteen, Niloufer married Moazzam Jah, at Villa Carabacel in Nice.
 The Nizam's elder son was married to Niloufer's cousin, Dürrüşehvar.
 The marriage was performed by Damad Mehmed Şerif Pasha, husband of Abdulmejid's half-sister Emine Sultan.
 The local newspapers were full of photographs of the Indian princes when they arrived for the weddings, with headlines like A Thousand and One Nights and A Muslim Wedding.
 After the wedding the bridal pair returned to the hotel where they had stayed.
-After the religious ceremony, the newly weds went to the British consulate to complete their civil marriage, and validate their prenuptial agreement, according to which, in the event of divorce or death of the husband, Niloufer would receive seventy five thousand dollars in compensation.
+After the religious ceremony, the newly weds went to the British consulate to complete their civil marriage, and validate their prenuptial agreement, according to which, in the event of divorce or death of the husband, Niloufer would receive 75,000 dollars in compensation.